vidbina/vidbina.github.io/_posts/2017-06-13-nixos-cheatsheet.markdown

   Add a description to this article here.
 Keep it short and sweet.
 date:  2017-06-13 00:00:49 +0000
 type: tools # for icon
-category: tools # for url
+category:
+ - tools
+ - nixos
 tags:
  - nixos
  - os